webda2l/symfony-docs/messenger.rst

     The Redis consumer group name

 ``consumer`` (default: ``consumer``)
     Consumer name used in Redis.
-Allows to set explicit consumer name identifier.
+Allows setting an explicit consumer name identifier.
-    Recommended for environments with multiple workers to prevent duplicate message processing.
-    Typically set via environment variable:
+    Recommended in environments with multiple workers to prevent duplicate message processing.
+Typically set via an environment variable:

     .. code-block:: yaml